Korean Spicy Pork Belly Bulgogi (Dwaeji Bulgogi)

 What is Korean Bulgogi?

-I also recommend Ground Beef Bulgogi Bowls –it’s got all the flavor of bulgogi with the convenience of minced ground beef.
+• Ground Beef Bulgogi.
+The flavor of bulgogi with the convenience of minced ground beef.

 Ingredients:

-• *Note: there are several different thicknesses for pork belly.
-They range from paper-thin to thick, meaty 2-inch strips.
-For this recipe, I recommend pork belly strips sliced for BBQ – about 1/4-inch thickness.
+FYI: Pork belly comes in different thicknesses.
+They range from paper thin to thick, meaty 3-inch strips.
+For this recipe, look for pork belly strips sliced for BBQ.
+They should be 1/4-inch thick.

 • Asian Pear.
 Asian pear tastes like a crispy hybrid between an apple and pear.
-My recipe calls for 1/2 large Asian pear, as most are about the size of a large grapefruit.
-I eat the other half or feed it to my kids while cooking.
-An easy swap is a ripe Bartlett pear, Bosc pear, or Fuji apple.
+Can be swapped with a ripe Bartlett pear, Bosc pear, or Fuji apple.

 • Onion + Garlic + Ginger.
 The essential aromatics!
 Don’t skimp on the amounts.
 Adds flavor, pungency, and texture.